United Artists for African Rap

-United Artists for African Rap (Artistes Unis pour le Rap Africain, AURA) is a collective of 17 hip hop artists (plus one griot) coming from ten different countries in West Africa (Benin, Burkina Faso, Gambia, Guinea, Ivory Coast, Niger, Mali, Mauritania, Senegal and Togo) and who are committed to use their voices and music for Africa’s development.
+United Artists for African Rap (Artistes Unis pour le Rap Africain, AURA) is a collective of 17 hip hop artists (plus one griot) coming from ten West African countries (Benin, Burkina Faso, Gambia, Guinea, Ivory Coast, Niger, Mali, Mauritania, Senegal and Togo) and who are committed to use their voices and music for Africa’s development.
 With the support of the Non Governmental Organization PLAN International, they are engaged in a public awareness campaign relating to Children’s rights and youth problems.
-With respect, they realized in 2006 the first ever hip hop musical comedy show “The extraordinary Stories of Poto-Poto Children”.
+In 2006 they realized the first ever hip hop musical comedy show “The extraordinary Stories of Poto-Poto Children”.

 Members

-There are currently 17 members of AURA, originating from 10 different West African countries:
+There are currently 17 members of AURA, originating from 10 West African countries:

 The artists’ underlying philosophy is that of Africanist optimism; they believe that Africa has the ability to overcome all her challenges and they are strongly focused on encouraging youth engagement to this end.
 They contend that the youth represent the leaders of tomorrow and it is only by engaging Africa’s currently largely marginalised youth population that the continent has a chance of developing.